milanr21/socketio-chat-application-with-collaboration-drawing-app/NOTES.md

 - It also retransmission of data.
 If the data is lost, the data will be retransmitted in the sever.
 The packets also arrive at the correct order.

 - Congenstion Control.
 When there high traffic, the TCP will maintain the latency to ensure that the packets are transfered in the right order and packets are not lossed.

+# Web Socket is the native browser.
+IT uses TCP.